 Step 3.
 Ideation and Brainstorming

 Create three concepts for a new tea brand which offers unique tea products and experience.
-You may write an unique story for each concepts, define core values and essence.
+You may write its vision (an unique story), mission, core values, and positioning.
 Give each concepts a name and tagline.

 For each concepts, create mood boards and idea sketches for brand identity.
 Present your ideas to the class for feedback.